 How Filing for Bankruptcy Can Help Consumers

-If you are unable to pay your debts, bankruptcy is a legal proceeding available to stop creditors from collecting on them.
+If you cannot pay your debts, bankruptcy is a legal proceeding available to stop creditors from trying to collect.
 Those who are filing for bankruptcy in North Carolina might be able to:

 - Eliminate or “legally discharge” their legal obligation to pay debts

-- Stop the foreclosure process on homes or mobile home to allow time to catch up on missing payments
+- Stop the foreclosure process on homes or mobile homes to allow time to catch up on missing payments

 - Prevent the repossession of automobiles and other property